anima-wg/brski-cloud/anima-brski-cloud.md

 EST:
 : Enrollment over Secure Transport {{!RFC7030}}.

+IDevID:
+: An initial device identity certificate as described in {{IDEVID}}

+LDevID:
+: A local device identity certificate as described in {{IDEVID}}

 Local Domain:
 : The domain where the Pledge is physically located and bootstrapping from.
 This may be different from the Pledge owner's domain.